emidah/BFPortalUnleashed/README.md

-# This is an updated fork of BFPortalUnleashed by Ludonope, last updated by Sploric
+# This is an updated fork of Ludonope's BFPortalUnleashed

 This fork just adds support for new blocks as of 2022-12-03.
 The working plugin address is https://www.emildahlberg.com/BFPortalUnleashed/dist/manifest.json